 - Fisherman's Wharf: Pier 39, Ghirardelli Square - and of course, the wharf.
 Also close to the financial district and Ferry Building

 - Golden Gate Park: A large city park that's home to some great museums, gardens, a Dutch windmill, a herd of buffalo and lots of other interesting sights.

 Not shown on the map, but also of interest to some visitors:

 - South of Market (SOMA): Its name defines where it is, South of Market Street and south of Union Square.
-Places of interest in SOMA include the Convention Center, newer hotels, San Francisco Museum of Modern Art and AT&T Park baseball stadium.
+Places of interest in SOMA include the Convention Center, newer hotels, San Francisco Museum of Modern Art and Oracle Park baseball stadium.